jeete121/Coding/JavaInterviewQuestions/JavaInterview.md

 5. Difference between equals and == operator?

 The equals() method and the == operator are used to compare two objects in Java.
 However, there is a subtle difference between the two.
 The equals() method compares the content of two objects, while the == operator compares their memory addresses.
-This means that if two objects have the same content but are stored in different memory locations, the equals() method will return false, while the == operator will return true.
+This means that if two objects have the same content but are stored in different memory locations, the equals() method will return true, while the == operator will return false.

 https://unacademy.com/content/gate-cse-it/difference-between-operator-and-equals-method-in-java

 6. Difference between string , string buffer and string builder.

 In Java, String, StringBuffer, and StringBuilder are all classes used to handle strings, but they differ in mutability and thread safety:

 String: Immutable, meaning the object can't be changed after creation.

 StringBuffer: Mutable, meaning the object can be modified without creating a new object.
 It's thread-safe, so multiple threads can use it simultaneously.

 StringBuilder: Mutable, meaning the object can be modified without creating a new object.
 It's not thread-safe, so it shouldn't be used in multi-threaded environments

 https://www.digitalocean.com/community/tutorials/string-vs-stringbuffer-vs-stringbuilder